TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

    Blog Example; BlogController
    Files; EXT:blog_example/Classes/Controller/BlogController.php

-When these preparations are fulfilled, we can travel to our destination's first stop: the controller.
-In our example, all further processing is assigned to the :php:`BlogController`.
+When these preparations are fulfilled, you can travel to the destination's first stop: the `ActionController`.
+In this example, all further processing is assigned to the :php:`BlogController`.
 A reference to the `request` is handed over.

 The class :php:`BlogController` can be found in the file :file:`EXT:blog_example/Classes/Controller/BlogController.php`.
-The complete name of the controller is :php:`\MyVendor\BlogExample\Controller\BlogController`.
-At first, this might seem long-winded, but the syntax follows a very strict convention.
+The complete name of the controller namespace class is :php:`\MyVendor\BlogExample\Controller\BlogController`.
+At first this might seem long-winded, but the syntax follows a very strict convention.